Table of Contents

 This means that almost all property (both assets and debts) that are acquired during the time of a couple’s marriage will be legally recognized as community property and/or debt.

-Difference Between Community and Separate Debt
+The Difference Between Community Debts and Separate Debts in Arizona

 Separate debts are generally all debts incurred by either spouse prior to marriage or after service of the Petition for Dissolution of Marriage has occurred.
 Separate debt is recognized as the separate debt of only one of the spouses.

-After determining which debts are community property, the Court will determine how to equitably divide those debts between the parties, which is typical to divide community debt equally between the parties.
+After determining which debts are community property, the Court will determine how to equitably divide those debts between the parties, which is typically to divide community debt equally between the parties.

 How is Community Debt Divided

 In a perfect world, we would all have the funds available to pay off all of our debts, so we could start off post-divorce with a clean slate.
 This is not the case for most people.

 Although a court has the authority to divide community debt between the parties, the court does not have the authority to order either party to pay off the debt by a lump sum payment.

 One strategy is to have each party responsible for the debts in his or her sole name, such that a wife would take all credit cards in her sole name and a husband would take all debts in his sole name.
 Any difference in the debt balances could be resolved in a couple of ways.

 If it appears the other spouse either has no ability to pay the debts assigned to him or her or it is proven he or she will simply refuse to pay any debts assigned to him or her, you may ask the court to assign all the debt to the responsible spouse and then equalize that inequality by giving him or her the same amount of community assets as he or she is assuming in debts with additional assets being equally divided between the parties.

 How To Enforce a Division of Debt in an Arizona Decree

-Stated differently, a creditor is not bound by the court’s order regarding who is responsible for the debt because the creditor was not a party to the divorce case and, therefore, any rulings in the divorce case cannot be imposed upon a creditor who was not a party to that divorce.
+Stated differently, a creditor is not bound by the court’s order regarding who is responsible for the debt because the creditor was not a party to the divorce case and, therefore, any court orders in the divorce case cannot be imposed upon a creditor who was not a party to that divorce.

-In order to do so, the innocent spouse would have to pay the debt his or her spouse was ordered to pay and then seek a judgment from the court against his or her former spouse for the amount paid to the creditor.
+In order to do so, the innocent spouse would have to pay the debt his or her spouse was ordered to pay and then seek a money judgment from the court against his or her former spouse for the amount paid to the creditor.

 The Proffit v.
 Proffit Ruling Explained